Swift-Squirrel/Docs/v0/GettingStarted/HelloWorld.md

 ## Run server app

 You can build and run your application with typing `swift run` into console or run project in Xcode by changing target to `HelloWorld` at right left next to stop button and then press play button.
 This can take a while if you are building app first time.
-It's because all downloaded dependencies needs to build too.
+It's because all downloaded dependencies needs to be built too.
 But don't worry.
-Next built will be swift :D
+Next build will be swift.

 ```sh
 $ swift run